PowerShellCrack/PSAutopilotReadinessCheck/README.md

 - Logging
 - support assignment filters
 - Check if device is assigned at least one compliance policy (to ensure device will be compliant)
-- Check if device is assigned a user profile
 - Check if device is part of a device filter
 - Check if device is assigned a device category
 - Check Device restrictions against device